30+ Google Revenue Statistics 2023 Annual Revenue, Segmentation and Yearly Profit

 Let’s take a brief look at some incredible Google revenue statistics that show the contributions of various segments to the business’s success.

-According to Google’s revenue statistics, the “Other” segment, which includes Google Home smart speakers, Pixel smartphones, Nest Hub smart displays, and the Play Store, made around $4.4 billion in the first quarter of 2020.
+According to Google’s revenue statistics, the “Other” segment, which includes Google Home smart speakers, Pixel smartphones, Nest Hub smart displays, and the Play Store, made around $60 billion by the end of 2023.

 Google Cloud is still relatively new, and its earnings aren’t significant, but it still generates money for Google.
-The cloud computing services had revenue of $3.83 billion and a $1.2 billion operational loss for the fourth quarter of 2020.
+The cloud computing services had revenue of $8 billion and a $395 million operational profit by August 2023.

 The numbers for the first quarter of 2021 were marginally higher ($4 billion & $1 billion, respectively).